-Web content filtering is part of Web protection in Microsoft Defender ATP.
+Web content filtering is part of Web protection capabilities in Microsoft Defender for Endpoint.
 It enables your organization to track and regulate access to websites based on their content categories.
-Many of these websites, while not malicious, might be problematic due to compliance regulations, bandwidth usage, or other concerns.
+Many of these websites, while not malicious, might be problematic because of compliance regulations, bandwidth usage, or other concerns.

-Web content filtering is available on most major web browsers, with blocks performed by SmartScreen (Edge) and Network Protection (Internet Explorer, Chrome, Firefox, and all other browsers).
-See the prerequisites section for more information about browser support.
+Web content filtering is available on the major web browsers, with blocks performed by Windows Defender SmartScreen (Microsoft Edge) and Network Protection (Chrome and Firefox).
+For more information about browser support, see the prerequisites section.

-- Users are prevented from accessing websites in blocked categories, whether they are browsing on-premises or away
+- Users are prevented from accessing websites in blocked categories, whether they're browsing on-premises or away

-- You can conveniently deploy varied policies to various sets of users using the machine groups defined in the Microsoft Defender ATP role-based access control settings
+- Conveniently deploy policies to groups of users using device groups defined in Microsoft Defender for Endpoint role-based access control settings

-- You can access web reports in the same central location, with visibility over actual blocks and web usage
+- Access web reports in the same central location, with visibility over actual blocks and web usage

-Before trying out this feature, make sure you have the following:
+Before trying out this feature, make sure you have the following requirements: